Dhghomon/programming_at_40/README.md

 I started with Rust on [learn x in y minutes](https://learnxinyminutes.com/docs/rust/) and the [Rust playground](https://play.rust-lang.org/).
 Curly braces to capture variables to print was the same as Python, but a lot of it looked like the C# that I had tried out a bit before.
 As I started to learn it I checked to see what you could do with this language, and the answer was invariably *pretty much anything*.
 So I could make something like Ultima 7, or anything I wanted.
 But what was even more interesting was how the detail and the low-levelness of the language did nothing to turn me off: I found myself drawn in even more.
 It's probably the time spent growing up in the 80s that has something to do with it as I felt a lot of nostalgia as I got more and more into the language.
 Everything I wrote was turned straight into a binary and I could see the computer's internals again.
 Tons of Rust discussions were about how to optimize code, and I found this fascinating.
 But at the same time this language was high-level and safe enough that I didn't need to worry about shooting my foot off, so to speak.
 It felt like a language that, if I devoted myself fully to it, could make almost anything possible (at least as far as a single language can do this) - and that's why the wanderlust completely disappeared.

-Who knew that this was what I actually wanted!
+Who knew that this sort of code would do the trick!

 ![100](Rust_love.png#thumbnail)